Sightseeing in Jersey

 At these havens of relaxation, you can quite literally immerse yourself in hydrotherapy and saltwater pools, hot and cold plunges, saunas and steam rooms.
 Or book a tranquil treatment room, where low lighting, ambient music and expertly administered therapies will ease both body and mind.

-And if you feel like indulging in some therapy of a different kind, the island's capital, St Helier, is home to a wealth of smart, sophisticated shops and local boutiques, not to mention vibrant Victorian markets and two department stores, De Gruchy and Voisins.
+If you feel like indulging in some therapy of a different kind, the island's capital, St Helier, is home to a wealth of smart, sophisticated shops and local boutiques, not to mention vibrant Victorian markets and two department stores, De Gruchy and Voisins.

 If you prefer the great outdoors, you can stroll along stunning cliff-top paths and into sandy coves, or head inland and explore Jersey's famous 'Green Lanes'.
 With nine routes to choose from, covering 45 miles of peaceful country roads, cycling is the perfect way of taking in all the sights and sounds of the island's rural interior.